nmaroulis226/data_wrangling/README.md

 from packages we loaded in.
 This time, we will want to use outside data.
 Data is provided in the folder in the repository.

+The data we will be working with comes from basketball-reference.com, an open source NBA data website.
+We will specifically be using 2021-2022 NBA player data. https://www.basketball-reference.com/leagues/NBA_2022_per_game.html

+A description of each column header representing the stat can also be found at the link above by hovering over the desired text.

 ## Working with dplyr